 Routing

-Optimize transaction routing, success rates, and risk metrics while reducing costs
+Optimize the payment infrastructure, success rates, and risk metrics while reducing costs

 Routing configurations enable the management of payment flows, ensure compliance, and optimize processing performance, all while maintaining flexibility and control over their payment infrastructure.